lmkirkiii/Vacation-Form/README.md

 ## Description

-_{This application was designed to display a number of JS qualities such as form building and branching results.
-The application allows  users to enter information and gather a result of their best fitted wacky vacation in the form of an image.}_
+_This application was designed to display a number of JS qualities such as form building and branching results.
+The application allows  users to enter information and gather a result of their best fitted wacky vacation in the form of an image._

 ## Setup/Installation Requirements